 47 W. Main Street,

-Determined that history would not repeat itself a third time, a shining structure built mostly of concrete and plaster was rebuilt on the site where the others had fallen.
-It was December 7, 1922, Delaware Day, when crowds were first treated to a glimpse inside the magnificent new Everett Theatre.
-Designed by noted theater architects Hoffman-Henon Co., this would be a favorite place for everyone in the area to enjoy those new motion pictures as well as the more traditional vaudeville stage performances.
+Determined that history would not repeat itself, a shining structure built mostly of concrete and plaster was rebuilt on the site where the others had fallen.
+It was November 9, 1922, when crowds were first treated to a glimpse inside the magnificent new 600-seat Everett Theatre.
+Designed by noted theatre architects Hoffman-Henon Co., this would be a favorite place for everyone in the area to enjoy those new motion pictures as well as the more traditional vaudeville stage performances.

 For decades, the Everett Theatre flourished.
 Those who once stared wide-eyed at the movie screen as children were back again with children of their own.
-But slowly, drive-ins, shopping malls and television took their toll and the Everett dimmed its lights and shut its doors in 1979.
+Slowly, drive-ins, shopping malls and television took their toll and the Everett Theatre dimmed its lights and shut its doors in 1979.

 Today, continuing the tradition of over a century, the Everett Theatre is alive with people and productions that once again bring the world to Middletown.
 The newly refurbished stage has welcomed the best of Broadway including productions of “Barefoot in the Park”, the steamy “Cat on A Hot Tin Roof”, the raunchy and ribald “Plaza Suite”, and the poignant moments of “Steel Magnolias”, just to name a few.